junh-ki/microservices/README.md

 To see all the messages in a specific parition, for example, parition 1 in the `products` topic:
 `docker-compose exec kafka /opt/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic products --from-beginning --timeout-ms 1000 --partition 1`

+To use the test script to automatically run the tests with RabbitMQ and Kafka:

+1. Run the tests using the default Docker Compose file, that is, with RabbitMQ without partitions:
+`unset COMPOSE_FILE`
+`./test-em-all.bash start stop`

+2. Run the tests for RabbitMQ with two partitions per topic using the Docker Compose `docker-compose-partitions.yml` file:
+`export COMPOSE_FILE=docker-compose-partitions.yml`
+`./test-em-all.bash start stop`
+`unset COMPOSE_FILE`

+3. Run the tests with Kafka and two paritions per topic using the Docker Compose `docker-compose-kafka.yml` file:
+`export COMPOSE_FILE=docker-compose-kafka.yml`
+`./test-em-all.bash start stop`
+`unset COMPOSE_FILE`